 AMS captures data from a variety of sources including athlete entered questionnaires, automated integration of wellbeing and monitoring tools, and purpose built custom applications.
 These data sources allow for further analysis that provide athletes, coaches and support staff with alerts, reports and visualisations to better facilitate communication and decision making.

 Overall, the AMS allows the sporting network to combine resources while avoiding duplication to better provide data driven outcomes for sport.
-To date, the AMS has recorded over 1,500,000 training sessions and over 300,000 injury treatments from over 10,000 athletes across 42 sporting organisations.
+To date, the AMS has recorded over 17 million observations including training sessions and injury treatments on over 32,000 athletes across 45 sporting organisations.
 Using this data we have been able to reduce the risk of injury and increase awareness and education to data users.